kubernetes-sigs/node-feature-discovery/docs/reference/master-commandline-reference.md

 nfd-master -deny-label-ns=*.vendor.com,vendor-2.io
 ```

-### -informer-list-size
+### -informer-page-size

-The `-informer-list-size` flag is used to control pagination during informer cache sync on nfd-master startup.
+The `-informer-page-size` flag is used to control pagination during informer cache sync on nfd-master startup.
 This is useful to control load on api-server/etcd as listing NodeFeature objects can be expensive, especially in large clusters.

 Default: 200